wezer-pixel/AirBnB_clone/README.md

 # The Console

-This is a command line terminal application like a shell that will help in CRUD and debugging the code.
+This is a command line terminal application like a shell that will help in CRUD operations and debugging the code.
 ## The Console Will:
 * Create your data model
 * Manage (create, update, destroy, etc) objects via a console / command interpreter